Put-in-Bay Garden Club News July 2014

 Hildebrandt presented a slide show and lecture on “Low Maintenance Gardening” to more than thirty enthusiastic gardeners.
 Pictures of the event and the gardening handout can be viewed on our website at putinbaygardenclub. com.
-The handout includes a chart showing deer and drought resistance, as well as sun and shade requirements of the low maintenance plants recommended in the talk.
+The handout includes a chart showing deer and drought resistance and sun and shade requirements of the low-maintenance plants recommended in the talk.

 Kathi Spayde, our web designer, also introduced the new Garden Club News website at the meeting.
 She navigated through

 the site to the ooohs and aaaaahs of the crowd as she explained the site’s various links and capabilities.
 Please check it out if you haven’t already done so!
-On June 19th, from 10 a.m. to noon, a group of fifteen volunteers got their hands dirty at the Bathing Beach weeding the sand and flower beds there.
-We are grateful to the Village of Put-in-Bay for removing the seaweed and for raking the beach beforehand which made the weeding task easier.
+On June 19th, from 10 a.m. to noon, fifteen volunteers got their hands dirty at Bathing Beach, weeding the sand and flower beds there.
+We are grateful to the Village of Put-in-Bay for removing the seaweed and raking the beach beforehand, making the weeding task easier.

-An even bigger thank you is due to John and Peggy Leopold who spent four hours on ladders AFTER the beach clean-up scooping thousands of dead mayflies out of the lamppost baskets in DeRivera Park.
-The flowers were no longer visible due to the piles of mayfly carcasses coating the top of the baskets.
-To save the flowers, that dirty job was necessary, but certainly not fun!
+That dirty job was necessary to save the flowers, but certainly not fun!
 John and Peggy deserve a gold medal for the countless hours of work they have put into the flower baskets, the irrigation system, and the shed preparation work!
 We are all so lucky to have them on board!
-Also helping with the mayfly flower basket clean-out and deserving a huge thank you are Jack Spayde, Jean Hilt, Susan and Jim Hildebrandt, and the Frosty’s staff of volunteers.
+Also helping with the mayfly flower basket clean-out and deserving a huge thank you are Jack Spayde, Jean Hilt, Susan and Jim Hildebrandt, and Frosty’s staff of volunteers.

 Two winning tickets will be drawn on August 5th.
 Raffle tickets are available through any of the Garden Club’s Board members at a cost of $2.00 each or three for $5.00.
 They will also be sold at Garden Club events.
 Don’t miss out on your chance to have an award-winning garden!

 You can purchase your tickets online at our website or at the Island Hardware Store.
-We look forward to seeing you and your invited guests at this great event!
+We look forward to seeing you and your guests at this great event!
 Please check the website for future program dates and locations.
 August meeting attendees will participate in and learn from the garden consultations at the gardens of our raffle winners.
-In September, we will tour some of our island vineyards to learn about the process of grape growing and harvesting.
-At our October meeting, we will learn about the Monarch butterfly and its amazing annual migration.
+We will tour some of our island vineyards in September to learn about grape growing and harvesting.
+At our October meeting, we will learn about the Monarch butterfly and its remarkable annual migration.